 I was born in New York City; grew up partly there and partly in Dallas, Texas; and now live in Ra’anana, Israel, a town just north of Tel Aviv, where for two decades I ran an after-school language arts program for native English speakers in first through twelfth grades.
 I have fond memories of my own education.
 I especially loved my undergraduate years at Yale, where I majored in French.
 Eventually I also earned a master’s in English from Georgetown and a doctorate in education from Teachers College, Columbia University.
 Along the way I completed graduate-level but non-degree work in Jewish studies.

 I still teach a few private students, and I do editing and translating, mostly for doctoral students who keep me on my toes with their wide range of interests.
-I make an effort to work on my writing every single day.
-My second biography, Socrates: A Life Worth Living, will be published by Seven Stories Press in the spring of 2022, and I’m now working on a biography of Augustine of Hippo, and coming next is a biography of Hannah Arendt; both will be part of Triangle Square’s Philosophy for Young People series.
+I make an effort to write every single day.
+I’m now working on a biography of Augustine of Hippo, and coming next is a biography of Hannah Arendt; both will be part of Triangle Square’s Philosophy for Young People series.
 Despite what my writing projects might suggest, I do not have an extensive formal background in either philosophy or history, though I certainly took courses in both areas while I was in college.
 Thank goodness for books and learned friends!
 I like to think that my belated explorations help me write more effectively for my young readers: I haven’t forgotten what it’s like to be a newcomer to difficult material.